In 2023, U.S. public pension funds remain fragile.

 How will underfunded pension funds cover promised benefits for workers?

 There are three strategies that states might take in seeking to ensure they can pay promised benefits to workers:

 - Pursue higher investment returns, or

 - Reduce the value of benefits.

-Cutting benefits is unconstitutional in nearly every state, but in certain places benefits have been reduced by cutting back on the inflation adjustment of pension checks.
+Cutting benefits is unconstitutional in almost every state, but some places have still cut or reduced benefits.
+They do this by cutting back on the inflation change of pension checks.

 The other key strategy is increasing contributions.
 Usually, when unfunded pension liabilities rise steadily over the years, employer contributions experience an uptick along with required employee paycheck deductions.
-Just throwing more money into state pension funds doesn’t always help, though, if the underlying reasons that the funding shortfall is growing in the first place are not addressed.
+Throwing more money into state pension funds will not help state funding shortfalls.
+State's must address the underlying issues to make any meaningful impact.
 That means pension debt and employee contributions may rise unabated until a change in policy mandates a reversal of problematic practices.
 Even a boon in investment returns has historically offered no guarantee that state and local governments will make debt payments in a timely fashion.